dice-group/Lemming/README.md

 For testing, we are using the [email-Eu-core network](https://snap.stanford.edu/data/email-Eu-core.html) published by the Stanford University.
 It has been transformed into a simple RDF file.

+The [Lemming logo](https://hobbitdata.informatik.uni-leipzig.de/lemming/logo.png) has been created by [TortugaAttack](https://github.com/TortugaAttack).